 5. OKX

-OKX also sits at approximately $1.3 billion in daily volume and offers more than just a trading platform.
-It includes a built-in Web3 wallet and supports NFT activity directly within the platform.
+OKX sits at approximately $1.3 billion in daily volume and goes beyond basic spot trading.
+It’s got a built-in Web3 wallet and supports NFT activity directly on the platform, which keeps it useful for traders who want more than just a place to buy and sell.

 6. KuCoin

-KuCoin processes around $1.26 billion in daily volume and is widely known as the go-to exchange for altcoin hunters.
-With over 1,000 listed tokens and a large global user base, it caters to traders looking well beyond just Bitcoin and Ethereum.
+KuCoin processes around $1.26 billion daily and has built a reputation as the exchange altcoin traders turn to when a token isn’t available anywhere else.
+With over 1,000 listed assets and a large global user base, it covers far more of the market than platforms focused mainly on Bitcoin and Ethereum.

 7. Coinbase

-Coinbase handles approximately $1.15 billion in daily volume and holds a distinction no other exchange on this list can match.
-It’s publicly traded on the NASDAQ stock exchange under the ticker COIN, putting it under a level of financial scrutiny most crypto platforms never face.
+Coinbase handles approximately $1.15 billion in daily volume and carries a distinction no other exchange on this list can claim.
+It’s publicly traded on the NASDAQ under the ticker COIN, which means its financials are subject to the kind of regulatory and investor scrutiny that most crypto platforms simply never face.

 8. Crypto.com Exchange

-Crypto.com Exchange sits at around $1 billion in daily volume and is one of the more recognizable names in mainstream crypto circles, partly due to aggressive marketing in recent years.
-The platform supports a wide range of digital currency assets and operates within its own broader blockchain ecosystem.
+Crypto.com Exchange does around $1 billion in daily volume and has become one of the more recognizable names in mainstream crypto, largely off the back of years of heavy marketing.
+The platform covers a wide range of digital assets and operates within its own broader blockchain ecosystem, which gives regular users more reasons to stay rather than move elsewhere.

 9. MEXC